Jill Biden, Duchess of Cambridge learn bunny care on tour | WTOP

 She thanked the news media for covering the appearance “because early childhood education is so important to lay the foundation for all of our students.”

+Biden said she had so many questions and apologized that her time at the school was “so short as there’s so much to talk about.”

+Biden has met William’s brother, Prince Harry, several times through their work and support of military veterans, but Friday was her first time meeting the duchess, according to the first lady’s office.

-As they departed, reporters asked Biden if she had sought advice from the duchess on meeting Queen Elizabeth II, which the Bidens are set to do at a summit reception later Friday, followed by tea with the monarch on Sunday at Windsor Castle.
+As she departed with the duchess, reporters asked Biden if she had sought her advice on meeting Queen Elizabeth II, which the Bidens are set to do at a G-7 summit reception later Friday, followed by tea with the monarch on Sunday at Windsor Castle outside London.

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.